 “I have your back”

 The Monroe County District Attorney's Office established a Felony DWI Diversion Program.
 If you successfully complete the program, your felony DWI charge will be reduced to a misdemeanor.
+This program is only available in Monroe County.

 The Diversion Program is typically available to people charged with a second DWI, and who were not involved in an accident or some other unpalatable conduct.
 Behavior such as breath test refusals, verbally harassing police, physically assaulting police, having a high BAC, or having children in the car, may all result in you being denied admission to the program.

+Before you are sentenced, you have a chance to earn a reduction to a misdemeanor DWI by completing the Diversion Program.
 The Felony DWI Diversion Program is not easy.
 It typically lasts between six months and a year.
 During that time you must:

 - Surrender your drivers license an not operate any motor vehicles.